tigra/quoridor/README.md

 ### Known issues

-* Sometimes tries to place the wall in nonsensical place (ignored during turn execution) - seems fixed, but will keep an eye
+* Sometimes tries to place the wall in nonsensical place (ignored during turn execution)
-* Sometimes blocks someone's pawn completely
-* Sometimes allows jumping over the wall (probably connected with previous issue)
-* Need to check if all allowed jumpover situations are supported
 * NN implementation does not invert the player/board, so play is nonsensical for second player
 * Requires refactoring and further testing
 * Would be great to use Numpy more
-* Would be great to parallelize simulations to have players think faster

 ## Older version
 (Very) simplified :)